johndatserakis/koa-vue-notes-api/readme.md

 ### controllers

 We use controllers to keep our router thin.
-The controller's responsibility is to manage the request body and make sure it's nice and clean when it eventually gets sent to a `modal` to make database call.
+The controller's responsibility is to manage the request body and make sure it's nice and clean when it eventually gets sent to a `model` to make database calls.
 There are two controller files present - one for user signup/login/forgot... and one for notes.

 ### db